flosskosova/foss4g-2023/content/call-for-papers/workshop.md

     weight: 2
 ---

+{{< primary-button "Submit your workshop now!" "https://callforpapers.2021.foss4g.org/foss4g-2021-workshop/cfp" >}}

 Workshops should showcase current and emerging FOSS4G technologies, foster skills development and provide a direct interaction between our highly proficient OSGeo community and the public who wants to acquire new competences.
 Workshops are hands-on sessions in which attendants have the chance to learn a specific FOSS4G software package through problem solving.

 Each workshop will take 4 hours.
 They will take place at the Law School – University of Buenos Aires, which kindly provides us with rooms.